mir-group/pytorch_runstats/README.md

  - Arbitrary sample shapes beyond single scalars
  - Reduction over arbitrary dimensions of each sample
  - "Batched"/"binned" reduction into multiple running tallies using a per-sample bin index.
   This can be useful, for example, in accumulating statistics over samples by some kind of "type" index or for accumulating statistics per-graph in a `pytorch_geometric`-like [batching scheme](https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html).
-(This feature uses and is similar to [`torch_scatter`](https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html).)
+(This feature is similar to [`torch_scatter`](https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html).)
  - Option to ignore NaN values with correct sample counting.

 **Note:** the implementations currently heavily uses in-place operations for peformance and memory efficiency.
 This probably doesn't play nice with the autograd engine — this is currently likely the wrong library for accumulating running statistics you want to backward through.
 (See [TorchMetrics](https://torchmetrics.readthedocs.io/en/latest/) for a possible alternative.)